-#8 Visit the Craddock Terry Hotel
+8. Visit the Craddock Terry Hotel

 The Craddock Terry Shoe Company warehouse and showroom, one of the biggest shoe manufacturers in the country for its time, have been converted into unique properties.
 One is the Craddock Terry Hotel, decorated with vintage shoes and a huge red heel smack dab in front of the downtown property.

 The stylish 44-room boutique hotel serves European-style continental breakfast delivered straight to your room in a “fashionable” way and many other amenities.
 Check out the distinctive dining choices at the Waterstone Pizza or Shoemakers American Grill, voted one of the best places to eat in Lynchburg.
-Be sure to say hello to Penny Loafer (the adorable hotel mascot) who can tell you about the hotel’s Pampered Pet Package.
+Be sure to say hello to Penny Loafer (the adorable hotel mascot), who can tell you about the hotel’s Pampered Pet Package.

-#9 Have a Proper British Tea
+9. Have a Proper British Tea

-Food choices range from homemade soups to chicken salads, and Scotch eggs to Cornish pastry.
-I saw people of all ages enjoying the fancy, yet casual tea room that was as charming as could be.
+Food choices range from homemade soups to chicken salads and Scotch eggs to Cornish pastry.
+I saw people of all ages enjoying the fancy yet casual tea room that was as charming as could be.
 Treat yourself to an afternoon of royal proportions with the afternoon tea options, or you may order from the à la carte menu.

-#10 See the Point of Honor
+10. See the Point of Honor

-Point of Honor is a beautiful Federal-style historic home that originally belonged to one of Lynchburg’s most prominent citizens, Dr. George Cabell.
+Point of Honor is a beautiful Federal-style historic home originally belonging to one of Lynchburg’s most prominent citizens, Dr. George Cabell.
 It is now a city museum.
 See what life was like in the early 1800s as you tour the impressive grounds with views of the James River and decorated rooms with period antiques that mimic the era in which it was first used.

-#11 Sip Cocktails at Grey’s
+11. Sip Cocktails at Grey’s

-I tried the braised chicken breast Nachos (greens, white cheddar, radish, salsa verde), house-made burrata with sourdough bread, and a daily special with fried green tomato, pulled pork, and fresh peaches amongst other tasty additions.
+I tried the braised chicken breast Nachos (greens, white cheddar, radish, salsa verde), house-made burrata with sourdough bread, and a daily special with fried green tomato, pulled pork, and fresh peaches, amongst other tasty additions.
 All three dishes were “off the hook” fresh and delicious!
 Locals say Grey’s has the best brunch in town.

-#12 Check Off Thomas Jefferson’s Poplar Forest
+12. Check Off Thomas Jefferson’s Poplar Forest